pulumi/pulumi/docs/overview.md

 * **Cluster**: A hosting environment that stacks can be deployed into, reifying them as services.
 * **Workspace**: A static collection of zero to many stacks managed together in a single source repository.

-In an analogy with programming languages, a stack is like a *class* and service is like an *object*.
-In fact, the way these appear in the programming model is exactly this way; for example, in Mu's flavor of JavaScript, MuJS:
+In an analogy with programming languages, a stack is like a *class* and a service is like an *object*.

-    export class Registry extends mu.Stack {
-        private table: mu.Table;

-        constructor() {
-            this.table = new mu.Table("names");
-        }

-        @api public register(name: string): Promise<number> {
-            return this.table.insert({ name: name });
-        }
-    }

-This `Registry` stack instantiates a `Table` service, a cloud database table.
-This actually represents a cloud resource provisioned and managed by Mu.
-It then offers a single RPC API, `register`, that triggers insertion of a new name record into that table.
-Notice how Mu is letting us mix what would have been classically expressed using a combination of configuration and real programming languages in one consistent and idiomatic programming model.

 Many concepts that are "distinct" in other systems, like the notion of gateways, controllers, functions, triggers, and so on, are expressed as stacks and services in the Mu system.
 They are essentially "subclasses" -- or specializations -- of this more general concept, unifying the configuration, provisioning, discovery, and overall management of them.

 In addition to those core abstractions, there are some supporting ones: